 lxc storage create pool1 ceph source=my-already-existing-osd

-- Uses a subvolume per container, image and snapshot, creating btrfs snapshots when creating a new object.
+- Uses a subvolume per instance, image and snapshot, creating btrfs snapshots when creating a new object.

 - btrfs can be used as a storage backend inside a container (nesting), so long as the parent container is itself on btrfs.
 (But see notes about btrfs quota via qgroups.)